Jiaxin-Lu/Jigsaw/README.md

 ## Pretrained Weights

----
-To use the pretrained weights, download the weight file and add the following YAML configuration to your configuration file:
+To use the pretrained weights, download the weight file [**here**](https://drive.google.com/drive/folders/1HtrKEnpSTY87uis_i63Pas9P2xOiyOOW?usp=sharing) and add the following configuration to your configuration file:
 ```yaml
 WEIGHT_FILE: path/to/your/weight_file.ckpt
 ```

+## Tutorial

+We provide a [tutorial](docs/tutorial.md) to help you better understand each component of this code base.

 ## Acknowledgement

----

 We would like to express our gratitude to the authors of the following repositories, from which we referenced code: